aws-samples/aws-cdk-pipelines-datalake-infrastructure/README.md

 Environment bootstrap is standard CDK process to prepare an AWS environment ready for deployment.
 Follow the steps:

- 1. Go to root directory of this project.
-You can find the [CDK app.py](app.py) file exists
+ 1. Go to project root directory where [app.py](app.py) file exists

- 1. Setup AWS Configuration for central deployment account.

-    If you are using [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) you can set the current profile by running the below command (be sure to replace `deployment_account_profile` with the name of your profile):
+ 1. Create Python virtual environment.
+This is a one-time activity.

     ```{bash}
-    export AWS_PROFILE=deployment_account_profile
-    ```

-    You may be using an alternative option for [configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) such as [Environment Variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
-Be sure to consider that during each configuration step moving forward.

- 1. Create a Python virtual environment, activate it, and install all dependencies

-    ```{bash}
     python3 -m venv .venv
-    source .venv/bin/activate
     ```

-    Expected output: this creates **.venv** folder with contents shown below
+ 1. Expected output: you will see a folder with name **.venv** created in project root folder.
+You can run the following command to see its contents ```ls -lart .venv/```

     ```{bash}
-    (.venv) 8c85906ee187:aws-cdk-pipelines-datalake-infrastructure

-    $ ls -lart .venv/

     total 8
     drwxr-xr-x   2 user_id  staff   64 Jun 23 15:25 include
     drwxr-xr-x   3 user_id  staff   96 Jun 23 15:25 lib